kyma-project/kyma/components/central-application-connectivity-validator/README.md

 ## Overview

-The Central Application Connectivity Validator validates client certificate subjects.
+The Central Application Connectivity Validator validates client certificate subjects in the Compass mode of Kyma.
 It proxies the requests to the Eventing Publisher Proxy.

 ## Usage